Skip to main content

 Verifying the FRR Configuration

-You can verify the BGP session by starting up the vtysh shell,
+You can verify the BGP session by starting up the vtysh shell.

 vtysh

-and the show bgp summary command.
+Then use the show bgp summary command.

 show bgp summary